microsoft/playwright/docs/src/ci.md

 #### Sharding
 * langs: js

 GitHub Actions supports [sharding tests between multiple jobs](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) using the [`jobs.<job_id>.strategy.matrix`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) option.
-The `matrix` option will run a seperate job for every possible combination of the provided options.
+The `matrix` option will run a separate job for every possible combination of the provided options.
 In the example below, we have 2 `project` values, 10 `shardIndex` values and 1 `shardTotal` value, resulting in a total of 20 jobs to be run.

 ```yml js
 steps: